icsnju/visualinux/README.md

 Whenever the execution is paused, you can execute the v-commands as the normal commands of gdb, including `vplot`, `vctrl` and `vchat`.

-**vplot** extracts object graphs given a VKern source file (from `vkern/` of the project), or it can synthesize naive VKern code for simple usages.
+**vplot** extracts object graphs given a ViewCL source file (from `viewcl/` of the project), or it can synthesize naive ViewCL code for simple usages.

-- `vplot -f evaluation/cases/dirty-pipe.vkern`
+- `vplot -f evaluation/cases/dirty-pipe.vcl`

 - `vplot p { pid, comm }`